GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

     - description: Updated data of a media object.
         - `posterId` :
             - type: `number`
-            - description: Id of the poster image element of this media element.
+            - description: ID of the poster image element of this media element.

         - `storyId` :
             - type: `number`
-            - description: Id of the story in which a video element's poster was generated.
+            - description: ID of the story in which a video element's poster was generated.

         - `isMuted` :
             - type: `boolean`